-The word “WanderGrad” came about as a basic combination of “wanderlust” and “graduate”.
-The quick explanation is that on my 25th birthday I decided I’d learn more if I spent my money on travel instead of more education.
-I bailed on the idea of graduate school, quit my job a few months later, and set out to travel the world by myself for an entire year!
-If you’re interested in the full explanation, read it on my “Why Wandergrad?” page.
+The word “WanderGrad” came about as a basic combination of “wander” and “graduate”.
+The quick explanation is that on my 25th birthday I decided I’d learn more by spending money on travel instead of graduate level education.
+I bailed on the idea of getting an MBA, quit my job a few months later, and set out to solo travel the world for seven months!
+If you’re interested in the full explanation, read more on my “Why Wandergrad?” page.

 I’m now six months into my year long trip and it’s been quite the ride.
 In order I’ve done the following: